jobf/FNF-PeoteView/readme.md

 (AKA Semmis, maitag, or simply Sylvio Sell)

 : Wrote peote-view, and wrote the `slices` shader sample for the sustain note.

-- DoggyDentures

-: Wrote the first ever [MiniAudio](https://miniaud.io) implementation in haxe, for [Thursday Night Throwdown](https://gamebanana.com/mods/406432) by the same person.